All Episodes

 We don't have anybody in the elected Republican leadership saying obviously what Krauthammer said and Niall Ferguson said.

-They go in there to a dinner liberals and they convince a hundred percent or fifty percent of them to change their minds in two hours against the supposed brilliance of someone from Harvard.
+They go in there to a den of liberals and they convince 100% or 50% of them to change their minds in two hours against the supposed brilliance of someone from Harvard.

-What this means is that if you if you are inarticulate about our principles, or if you are surrendering our principles, you are going to lose the debate.
+What this means is that if you are inarticulate about our principles or if you are surrendering our principles, you are going to lose the debate.

 If you are confident and articulate about our principles, you will win the debate.